onchipuis/A-Connect/README.md

 In [AConnect](./AConnect) you can find the library and a fully description of project.
 [Examples](./Examples) there are some examples of how to use the library with two simple neural networks.
 One fully connected network and one convolutional network.

 ## Citing A-Connect
-A-Connect is a project developed by Luis Rueda, Ricardo Vergel and Edward Silva.
-If A-Connect contributes to a  your project, please acknowledge this work by citing the original paper and citing this library.
+A-Connect is a project developed by Ricardo Vergel,Edward Silva, Luis Rueda and Elkim Roa.
+If A-Connect contributes to your project, please acknowledge this work by citing the original paper and citing this library.